reubenmiller/go-c8y-cli/docs/_docs/concepts/error-handling.md

 Since the id does not exist, the server response will stored in the `response` variable.
 Therefore it can be used to display an error to the user.

-Here is the same example but which just prints a simple message of the command was succesful or not (without error details).
+Here is the same example but which just prints a simple message of the command was successful or not (without error details).

 ```sh
 c8y inventory get --id=0 > /dev/null  && echo "api call ok" || echo "api call failed"